Generating sets and representability for symplectic capacities: Main results and applications

-The idea of the proof of Theorem \ref{thm:gen uncount} is to exploit the fact that every monotone function on an interval is differentiable almost everywhere.
-It follows that for every countable set $\G$ of symplectic capacities, there exists a point $a_0\in A$ at which the function $a\mapsto c(M_a)$ is differentiable, for every $c\in\G$.
-On the other hand, our hypotheses imply that the map $a\mapsto c_{M_{a_0}}(M_a)$ is not differentiable at $a_0$.
-It follows that $\G$ does not finitely differentiably generate $c_{M_{a_0}}$. \begin{Rmk}[helicity] \textnormal{In \cite{ZZ} K.~Zehmisch and F.~Ziltener used helicity to show that the spherical capacity is discontinuous on some smooth family of ellipsoidal shells.
-This argument is related to the proof of Theorem \ref{thm:card cap gen}(\ref{thm:card cap gen:caps},\ref{thm:card cap gen:ncaps}).} \end{Rmk}
+The idea of the proof of Theorem \ref{thm:gen uncount} is to use Lebesgue's Monotone Differentiation Theorem, which states that every monotone function on an interval is differentiable almost everywhere.
+It follows that for every countable set $\G$ of capacities, there exists a point $a_0\in A$ at which the function $c\circ M$ is differentiable, for every $c\in\G$.
+On the other hand, our conditions on the map $M:A\to\OO$ imply that the function $c_{M_{a_0}}\circ M$ is not differentiable at $a_0$.
+It follows that $\G$ does not finitely differentiably generate $c_{M_{a_0}}$. \begin{Rmk}[diagonal argument]\textnormal{This idea of the proof is remotely reminiscent of Cantor's second diagonal argument, which shows that the set of real numbers is uncountable.
+Namely, consider the open sentence $P$ given by:}